hotosm/fmtm/INSTALL.md

 pip install -r src/web/requirements.txt
 ```

-### Grab the FMTM code and set it up
+### Set up the environment and utilities to launch
-Clone the Git repo for the fmtm with `git clone https://github.com/hotosm/fmtm.git`.
-Step into the resulting directory with `cd fmtm`.

 Create the env file from the example with `cp .env.example .env`.
 Edit that file to contain the needful (it should look like this):